mozilla/node-firefox-find-devices/README.md

 This is part of the [node-firefox](https://github.com/mozilla/node-firefox) project.

-When Firefox OS devices are plugged in via USB, they can be found using the Android Debug Bridge.
+When Firefox OS devices are plugged in via USB, they can be found using the [Android Debug Bridge][Android SDK].
 Once found, a test for the presence of Firefox OS on the device can separate them from normal Android devices.

 ## Installation